fpereiracalvo/fjv-modules/Documentation/ModulesAttributes.md

 public byte[] MyOption(string text)
 ```

-This name is use to invoke the option in the command line arguments.
+This name is used to invoke the option in the command line arguments.

 ```bash
 > myapp -print --text "Hello world!"